 Frequently Asked Questions

-into the nursing major every fall semester.
-The application deadline is April 1 of
+into the nursing major every fall and spring semesters.
+The application deadline is

-every year.
-Instructions for accessing the BSN Application and completing the Reflective
+for accessing the BSN Application and completing the Reflective Essay questions are

 - Minimum Science GPA of 2.50.
 The nursing major includes a strong biophysical science component; thus the first grade earned in a required science course will be used to compute the student’s science GPA.

-- Interview a BSN or higher Registered Nurse and answer the reflective essay questions.
+- Complete Interview with a BSN prepared nurse and answer essay questions

 - Is the UTC School of Nursing accredited?
 The UTC School of Nursing has received a full 10-year accreditation without any recommendations